Catholic Democrats: 2017 special Senate election in Alabama

 Responding to the child abuse allegations made against Alabama Republican Senate candidate Roy Moore, Catholic Democrats undertook an advertising campaign appealing to Catholics in Alabama to respond forcefully to the lessons learned from the Catholic clergy abuse crisis, and to support Moore's opponent Democrat Doug Jones.
 On December 12, 2017, former US Attorney Doug Jones won an upset victory over Moore in the special election to fill the seat vacated by US Attorney General Jeff Sessions.

 2020 presidential election

 In 2020, Catholic Democrats launched a campaign in support of Joe Biden after he won the Democratic nomination, publishing The Catholic Case for Joe Biden and working with theologians around the country to infuse local and national Democratic election efforts with the spirit of the Catholic Social Justice Tradition.
 Catholic voters were evenly split between Donald Trump and Joe Biden, though Trump's backing by white Catholics dropped compared to 2016 from 64% to 57% -- and 67% of Latino Catholics voted for Biden.

+Catholics for Kamala

+In 2024, Patrick Whelan joined with Catholics Vote Common Good, a project of Vote Common Good, to launch Catholics for Kamala in order to combat the well-funded efforts of Republican Catholic outreach.
+Dr Whelan and Kathleen Kennedy Townsend wrote a book entitled, The Catholic Case for Kamala, which focuses on the Democrats' commitment to addressing the global climate crisis, in the spirit of Pope Francis's 2015 encyclical Laudato Si'.
+They also explored at length the complexities of the reproductive issues, and showed how powerfully Democratic efforts to provide broader access to healthcare had driven down the abortion rate before the previous historical trends were reversed under the Trump administration and then further accelerated in the wake of the Dobbs decision at the Supreme Court.
+Comedian Jimmy Tingle recorded radio ads for The Catholic Case for Kamala that played across the swing states.
+The group co-sponsored nightly national prayer novenas by Zoom with Catholic Vote Common Good in the week before the election.
+With the death of Pope Francis, the group applauded the elevation of Pope Leo XIV and the continued movement toward a more inclusive Church.